844-914-1942

 The paper trail for a private jet is extensive, and every document matters.
 Your team will need to collect and verify all of the aircraft’s records to ensure a clean title and a complete history.
 This includes the original airworthiness certificate, weight and balance documents, maintenance logbooks, and records of any modifications or upgrades.
 Providing full documentation of the aircraft’s history is a non-negotiable part of the process.
 An aviation attorney should review every piece of paperwork, from the initial letter of intent to the final purchase agreement, to protect your interests and ensure the transaction is legally sound.

-Understand Registration and Regulations
+Step 4: Understand Registration and Compliance

 Registering an aircraft involves more than just paperwork; it requires careful planning to comply with national and international aviation laws.
 You’ll need to decide where to register the aircraft—for U.S. citizens, this is typically with the Federal Aviation Administration (FAA)—and how to structure the ownership for tax and liability purposes.
 Your legal and financial advisors will help you work through these complexities.
 They can also address any security concerns you may have, ensuring that your ownership structure provides both privacy and protection while adhering to all regulatory requirements.
 This proactive approach helps create a seamless and secure ownership experience from day one.

-Secure the Right Insurance
+Step 5: Find the Right Aviation Insurance Policy

 Just like any major asset, a private jet requires specialized insurance.
 This is not something to arrange at the last minute.
 You’ll need to secure a policy that covers liability, physical damage to the hull, and potentially other risks depending on how you plan to use the aircraft.
 When you own a private jet, you are responsible for everything from its purchase to its insurance and crew.
 An aviation insurance specialist can help you find the right coverage based on the aircraft type, your experience, and your intended operations.
 Having the proper insurance in place is a prerequisite for closing the sale and is fundamental to responsible aircraft ownership.